How To Look At A House

 Because a circuit breaker or fuse that is the correct size (amperage rating) will shut off the current before wiring overheats, the only way a wire can be undersize is if the breaker that protects it is a higher amperage than what the wire is rated for.
 There are also other reasons why undersize wiring is not a good idea.
 Even if it does not start a fire, the electrical resistance in wire will cause voltage drop to the appliances it serves, some electric motors, pumps, or compressors can malfunction, and the heat generated in the wires is wasted energy that increases your electric bill.

-Also see our blog post What causes flickering or blinking lights in a house?
+Also see our blog posts What does over-fused mean? and What causes flickering or blinking lights in a house?

 Here’s links to a collection of our other blog posts about ELECTRICAL WIRING: